SOUROVSARKERTEC12/ts-api-benchmark-/README.md

-# 🚀 API Load Testing with TypeScript
+# 🚀 API Load Testing with TypeScript and JavaScript

-A high-performance API load testing project using TypeScript, Express, and Autocannon.
+A high-performance API load testing project with both TypeScript and JavaScript implementations.

 ## ✨ Features

-- ⚡ Express server with TypeScript
+- ⚡ Express server in both TypeScript and JavaScript
 - 📊 Load testing with Autocannon
 - 🔄 Real-time progress tracking
 - 📈 Detailed performance metrics